yinon-gold/mlops-dtu-project/reports/README.md

 > *one would have to do ...*
 >
 > Answer:
+﻿In our project, we have taken careful measures to ensure the reproducibility of our experiments.
+One such measure is the use of a seed for all operations that involve randomness.
+By setting a seed, we ensure that the random numbers generated in our experiments are predictable and consistent, which is crucial for reproducing results.

-We made sure to use a seed for all random operations.
-We also made sure to use the same data for all experiments.
+Furthermore, we have made it a point to use the same data across all experiments.
+This consistency in data usage eliminates the possibility of variations in results due to different data sets.

-To reproduce an experiment one would have to run the same config file with the same data - we just need to use the same `config.yaml`.
+To reproduce an experiment, one would simply need to run the same configuration file with the same data.
+Specifically, the `config.yaml` file would need to be used.
+This file contains all the necessary parameters and settings for the experiment.
+By using the same `config.yaml` file and the same data, anyone can reproduce our experiments with high fidelity, ensuring the reliability and validity of our results.

 ### Question 14